 Fields of education

 The ISCED classification comprises 22 fields of education in all (at two-digit level), which can be further refined into the three-digit level.
 At the highest one-digit level the following eight broad groups of fields of education are distinguished:

 - International Standard Classification of Education, 1997 version (RAMON Classifications database)

 - International Standard Classification of Education, 2011 version (RAMON Classifications database)

-- UNESCO Institute for Statistics - International Standard Classification of Education - ISCED 1997 (including download as pdf in English, French, Spanish, Russian, Arabic and Chinese)
+- International Standard Classification of Education - ISCED 1997 (UNESCO - including download as pdf in English, French, Spanish, Russian, Arabic and Chinese)